rognollbens/ipsc-cardio-ethics-framework/ETHICAL_FRAMEWORK.md

   - The risk of teratoma formation from residual pluripotent cells.
   - The possibility of incomplete engraftment or limited functional improvement.
 - **Therapeutic Misconception:** Protocols must include measures to counteract unrealistic expectations, such as structured educational sessions and independent patient advocates.
+- **Consent Material Review:** Consent forms and patient‑education materials should be reviewed by an independent panel that includes patient advocates and laypersons to ensure comprehensibility.
+Where appropriate, multimedia tools (videos, interactive applications) should be used to enhance understanding, especially for patients with lower health literacy.
 - **Dynamic Consent:** Patients should be re‑consented if significant new safety or efficacy data emerge during the trial.

 ## 2. Data Privacy and Genetic Information